spookylukey/django-paypal/docs/pro/index.rst

        from paypal.pro.views import PayPalPro

+       def nvp_handler(nvp):
+           # This is passed a PayPalNVP object when payment succeeds.
+           # This should do something useful!
+           pass

        def buy_my_item(request):
            item = {"paymentrequest_0_amt": "10.00",  # amount to charge for item
                    "inv": "inventory",         # unique tracking variable paypal